ngs-docs/2022-GGG201b-lab/README.md

 I grade each homework S/U. The division of grading between labs and the rest of the course is in the whole course syllabus.

-## Office hours

-You can sign up for office hours using [this calendly link](https://calendly.com/ctitusbrown/30min), or e-mail him at ctbrown@ucdavis.edu.

 ## Instructors

 C. Titus Brown (IOR) (<ctbrown@ucdavis.edu>)

+## Office hours

+You can sign up for office hours using [this calendly link](https://calendly.com/ctitusbrown/30min), or e-mail Titus at ctbrown@ucdavis.edu.

 ## Lab description